ricketytoc/tp/docs/DeveloperGuide.md

 ### Incrementing salaries of multiple employees

-1. Incrementing salaries of all employees in the displayed list of employees.
+1. Incrementing salaries of all employees in the displayed list of employees

     1. Test case: `increment 1000`<br>
-       Prerequisite: Salaries of all employees do not exceed the maximum salary after increasing by 1000. <br>
+       Prerequisite: There are multiple employees in the displayed list and the salaries of all employees do not exceed the maximum salary after increasing by 1000. <br>
        Expected: Salaries of all employees in the list increased by 1000.

     1. Test case: `increment -10000` <br>
-       Prerequisite: Salary of at least one employee in the displayed list is below 10000. <br>
+       Prerequisite: There are multiple employees in the displayed list and the salary of at least one employee in the displayed list is below 10000. <br>
        Expected: No change in salaries of all employees.
 Error details shown in the status message.

 ### Undoing a modification

-1. Undo the previous command that caused a modification in employee data.
+1. Undo the previous command that caused a modification in employee data

     1. Test case: `delete 1` followed by `undo`<br>
        Prerequisite: List all persons using the `list` command.
 At least one person in the list.<br>